 Please note that IndeterminateOperationStateException does not apply to read-only operations, such as map.get().
-If a partition primary replica node crashes before replying to a read-only operation, the operation is retried on the new owner of the primary replica.
+If a partition primary replica member crashes before replying to a read-only operation, the operation is retried on the new owner of the primary replica.

-26. Network Partitioning
+27. Network Partitioning

-26.1.
+27.1.
 Split-Brain Syndrome